anshumandas/jest-similar/README.md

 ## Solution
-This simple jest extension to test deep equality while ignoring order of object properties and array elements
+This simple jest extension to test deep equality while ignoring order of object properties and array elements This now also checks contained string similarity by ignoring case spaces and line breaks.

 ## Installation